 The relationship and authority of states and the federal government are governed by the U.S. Constitution.
 The federal government is delegated certain enumerated powers while all other powers not otherwise prohibited by the Constitution are reserved to the states.
 America has thrived as a nation of laws with a strong national and international identity anchored by the diversity and innovation of representative self government in the states.
-It is vital that the National Governors Association works to preserve and promote a balanced relationship between the states and the federal government.
+It is vital that the National Governors Association works to preserve and promote a balanced relationship between the states, territories and the Commonwealth of Puerto Rico (herein referred to as “States”) and the federal government.

 Governors believe that federal action should be limited to those duties and powers delegated to the federal government under the Constitution.
 We favor the preservation of state sovereignty when legislating or regulating activity in the states.
 To ensure the proper balance between state and federal action and to promote a strong and cooperative state-federal relationship, governors encourage federal officials to adhere to the following guidelines when developing laws and regulations.

 - Federal action should be limited to situations in which constitutional authority for action is clear and certain.

 - Federal action should be limited to problems that are truly national in scope.